AWS

 In this query, as before, you can use the asset_vendor_id field to join to your lambda function ARN.
 This allows you to select for descriptive fields about your lambda functions as well as actionable fields from your Orca scan, including which packages have been found vulnerable, severity of the vulnerability, if a fix is available, as well as the link back to NIST for more information about the vulnerability.

 Be secure in your CSPM using CloudQuery and Orca today.
 Try CloudQuery with no credit card required and gain immediate insights into vulnerabilities and misconfigurations in your AWS environment.
-If you have any questions or want to connect with our engineering team, contact us or join our Discord channel.
+If you have any questions or want to connect with our engineering team, contact us or join our Community.